vesnam2/dynamics-of-cosmic-plasma/README.md

 # Dynamics of Cosmic Plasma – Programming Projects

-This repository contains a collection of programming projects completed as part of the *Dynamics of Cosmic Plasma* course.
+This repository contains a collection of programming projects completed as part of the *Dynamics of Cosmic Plasma* course from **2024. summer semester**.
 The projects focus on numerical modeling and computational analysis of physical processes relevant to cosmic and astrophysical plasmas.

 ## Course Overview